maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 - **node**: member of the network that takes part in the consensus algorithm
 - **valid voter**: a node that is a current member of a given section and that satisfies the additional requirement of taking part in the decisions for this section.
 In the current state of our proposals, such a node must be a member of the quorum of elders for this section
 - **gossip**: a protocol used to establish asynchronous communication between nodes.
 Gossip requires significantly less connections between nodes than all-to-all communication schemes.
 It is one of the fundamental building blocks of our protocol
 - **faulty node**: node that exhibits faulty, or Byzantine behaviour.
-Faulty behaviour can range from being unresponsive to being actively trying to attack the network while synchronising the attack with other faulty nodes
+Faulty behaviour can range from being unresponsive to actively trying to attack the network while synchronising the attack with other faulty nodes
 - **correct node**: non-faulty node
 - **network event**: change of membership in a node's section of the network
 - **`NodeState`**: representation of a unit of change to the status of the network.
 Example: ElderLive(A).
 These will be unique, e.g. if ElderLive(A) appears as a valid `Block`, it will never re-appear as a valid `Block`.
 A `NodeState` is the code manifestation of a network event